by Calculated Risk on 6/11/2020 01:24:00 PM

 Household percent equity (as measured by the Fed) collapsed when house prices fell sharply in 2007 and 2008.

 Note: about 30.3% of owner occupied households had no mortgage debt as of April 2010.
-So the approximately 50+ million households with mortgages have far less than 64.0% equity - and about 2 million homeowners still have negative equity.
+So the approximately 50+ million households with mortgages have less than 64.8% equity - and about 1.82 million homeowners still have negative equity.

 The third graph shows household real estate assets and mortgage debt as a percent of GDP.

-Mortgage debt increased by $85 billion in Q3.
+Mortgage debt increased by $59 billion in Q1.

-Mortgage debt is still down from the peak during the housing bubble, and, as a percent of GDP is at 48.8% (the lowest since 2001), down from a peak of 73.5% of GDP during the housing bubble.
+Mortgage debt is still down from the peak during the housing bubble, and, as a percent of GDP is at 49.1% - up from Q4 due to the decline in GDP - but down from a peak of 73.5% of GDP during the housing bubble.

-The value of real estate, as a percent of GDP, decreased slightly in Q3, and is above the average of the last 30 years (excluding bubble).
-However, mortgage debt as a percent of GDP, continues to decline.
+The value of real estate, as a percent of GDP, increased in Q1, and is above the average of the last 30 years (excluding bubble).